Treatment and Clinical Trials

 - Paying for Clinical Trials

-How to pay for taking part in a clinical trial is a common concern among patients and their families.
-Learn about who is expected to pay for what in a clinical trial, as well as tips for working with your insurance company.
+Information about who is expected to pay for what in a cancer clinical trial, as well as tips for working with insurance companies.

 - States Requiring Coverage of Clinical Trial Costs